Star Citizen

-Star Citizen is an in-development multiplayer, space trading and combat simulation game.
-The game is being developed and published by Cloud Imperium Games for Microsoft Windows.
-An extended retry of unrealized plans for Freelancer, Star Citizen is being led by director Chris Roberts.
-The game was announced via a private crowdfunding page in September 2012, and was later joined on October 18, 2012 by a successful Kickstarter campaign which drew in over US$2 million.
-Pre-production of the game began in 2010, with production starting in 2011.
+Star Citizen is a multiplayer, space trading and combat simulation video game currently under development by Cloud Imperium Games for Windows.
+An extended retry of unrealized plans for Freelancer (2003), Star Citizen is led by director Chris Roberts.
+The game was announced in 2012 and was followed by a successful Kickstarter campaign which drew over US$2 million.
+However, after more than a decade in development, no projected date for the end of early access in Star Citizen is currently given.
+In August 2025, Roberts said in an interview that Star Citizen is aiming for a release in 2027 or 2028, while its single player spin-off, Squadron 42, is aiming for a 2026 release.